-- General guidelines for binding security assertions to payloads in the context of a protocol.
+General guidelines for binding security assertions to payloads in the context of a protocol.
+The intent here is to provide general guidelines that MUST or SHOULD be followed when embedding or combining security assertions with objects drawn from an arbitrary messaging protocol.

+'''

 [JeffH:I'm wondering just how distinct this is from the third item below.
+Perhaps the intent of this item is more: embedding security assertions into other objects (independent of protocols)? cf. S2ML 4.4][Chris F: I see this as being distinct from the actual bindings as it provides the overall guidelines that SHALL or SHOULD be followed when defining a protocol binding]

+'''

-Perhaps the intent of this item is more: embedding security assertions into other objects (independent of protocols)? cf. S2ML 4.4] These should include considerations of the case where the assertions are "secret" versus the case when they are "scoped". cf. [S2ML] - A framework for describing and registering proposed and future bindings [Open Issue-1: Need language and references for this.
-Preliminary text lifted from other existing protocol specifications is included below] - · Bindings for selected protocols. - Some bindings will be specified in enough detail to satisfy the interoperability requirement, while some will be merely examples of how such a binding might be done (e.g. with SyncML, FpML, cXML).
-The intent of the latter is that such bindings are "recommendations" from of the Oasis SSTC; the groups responsible for developing those protocols will be responsible for defining normative bindings with ????
-ML security asssertions.
-This is facilitated by providing a method for describing and registering bindings. - Formulating Authn and Authz security services by combining web service protocols such as SOAP/XP, UDDI, BEEP, and others, with security assertions.
-These bindings are specific instances of use of the preceding item.
+These should include considerations of the case where the assertions are "secret" versus the case when they are "scoped". cf. [S2ML]

+- A process framework for describing and registering proposed and future protocol bindings. - · Bindings for selected protocols.

+Bindings MUST be specified in enough detail to satisfy the interoperability requirement.
+The intent here is that such bindings are "recommendations" of the Oasis SSTC; the groups responsible for developing those protocols will be responsible for defining normative bindings with SAML security asssertions.
+This is facilitated by providing a method for describing and registering bindings.

+Standard mapping to SOAP/XP and BEEP of all security services defined within SAML.
+The distinction between a protocol binding and service mapping would be that the latter carries SAML assertions (and other required data elements as determined by the service schemas) as payload whereas the bindings carry assertions at a different level (e.g., the "headers" of SOAP/XP, ebXML etc).

+We would expect each security service (e.g., Section 3.1, S2ML) to be given a high-level description by other working groups within SAML.
+The effort in this sub-group would focus on considerations such as required headers, selection of encoding descriptions etc. such that interoperability can be achieved between providers and consumers of SAML security services, where both parties have selected a standard messaging framework such as SOAP/XP or BEEP.